dotnet/designs/proposed/resource-limit.md

 ### Separate abstractions for rate and concurrency limits

 A design where rate limits and concurrency limits were expressed by separate abstractions was considered.
-The design more clearly express the intended use pattern where rate limits do not need to return a `Resource` and does not possess release semantics.
+The design more clearly express the intended use pattern where rate limits do not need to return a `ResourceLease` and does not possess release semantics.
 In the proposed design, the release semantics for rate limits will no-op.

 However, this design has the drawback for consumers of resource limits since there are two possible limiter types that can be specified by the user.
 To alleviate some of the complexity, a wrapper for rate limits was considered.
 However, the complexity of this design was deemed undesirable and a unified abstraction for rate and concurrency limits was preferred.

-### A class instead of struct for Resource
+### A class instead of struct for ResourceLease

 This approach allows for subclassing to include additional metadata instead of an `object?
 State` property on the struct.
-However, it was deemed that potentially allocating a new `Resource` for each acquisition request is too much allocation and a struct was preferred.
+However, it was deemed that potentially allocating a new `ResourceLease` for each acquisition request is too much allocation and a struct was preferred.

-### A `bool` returned by `AcquireAysnc` to indicate success/failure
+### A `bool` returned by `TryAcquire` to indicate success/failure and throw for `AcquireAsync` to indicate failure

-EDIT: Option 2 has been adopted instead of the original API:
+An earlier iteration proposed the following API instead:

 ```c#
 namespace System.Threading.ResourceLimits